 You can neutralize muriatic acid by mixing it with a mild base such as sodium bicarbonate (baking soda).
 Always wear protective clothing such as goggles and thick rubber gloves when working with muriatic acid.

 Neutralization of an acid occurs when it is combined with a base to produce a salt and water.
 Muriatic acid consists of positively charged hydrogen ions and negatively charged chlorine ions.
 A basic liquid such as caustic soda (sodium hydroxide) consists of positively charged sodium ions and negatively charged hydroxyl ions.
-During the reaction, the hydrogen and hydroxyl ions combine to form water while the chlorine and sodium ions combine to produce sodium chloride, known as common salt.
+During the reaction, the hydrogen and hydroxyl ions combine to form water while the chlorine and sodium ions combine to produce sodium chloride, known as table salt.
 Weaker basic substances such as baking soda (sodium bicarbonate), soda ash (sodium carbonate) and lime (calcium carbonate) break down into positive sodium or calcium ions and negative carbonate ions in the acid.
 Hydrogen and carbonate ions combine to produce carbon dioxide gas in a fizzing effect together with water.
 The metal and chloride ions combine to produce sodium or calcium chloride salt.

 Acid neutralization is a highly exothermic reaction, meaning that it produces large amounts of heat that can vaporize any water produced.
-Any carbon dioxide that is produced in a small neutralization reaction can irritate the eyes and throat, although it will not be in large enough volumes to be lethal.
-Eye and skin protection should be worn with acid-compatible gloves -- such as those made of neoprene or nitrile -- as latex gloves dissolve in acid.
-Any source of flame or ignition should be switched off.
+Any carbon dioxide that is produced in a small neutralization reaction can irritate your eyes and throat, although it will not be in large enough volumes to be lethal.
+To minimize heat and carbon dioxide, add the base material slowly and gradually to the muriatic acid.